aws-samples/sample-malaysia-secure-lz/beta-release/readme.md

 2. Create a new Security Hub Central Configuration Policy that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, ap-southeast-1 and ap-southeast-2).
     - Disable specific Security Hub findings that are no longer required.
         - [IAM.6] Hardware MFA should be enabled for the root user
+        - [ELB.2] Classic Load Balancers with SSL/HTTPS listeners should use a certificate provided by AWS Certificate Manager
+        - [ELB.3] Classic Load Balancer listeners should be configured with HTTPS or TLS termination
+        - [ELB.7] Classic Load Balancers should have connection draining enabled
+        - [ELB.8] Classic Load Balancers with SSL listeners should use a predefined security policy that has strong AWS Configuration
+        - [ELB.9] Classic Load Balancers should have cross-zone load balancing enabled
+        - [ELB.10] Classic Load Balancer should span multiple Availability Zones
+        - [ELB.14] Classic Load Balancer should be configured with defensive or strictest desync mitigation mode
+        - [Macie.1] Amazon Macie should be enabled
+        - [Macie.2] Macie automated sensitive data discovery should be enabled
 3. Create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from Security Hub and GuardDuty products.
 Identify an email to subscribe to the SNS notification.
 ```
 {